Nanggagago/ClaimFlyGP/README.md

 - Plugin Available on [SpigotMC](https://www.spigotmc.org/resources/claimfly-griefprevention-addon.122058/)
 - View Plugin Stats [bStats](https://bstats.org/plugin/bukkit/ClaimFly%20-%20GriefPrevention%20Addon/24525)

-We've all seen it before...
-Players want to be able to fly, but limiting that flight can become an issue.
-With this addon you can limit player flight only to claims they own.
-This can also extend to staff and builders since you can restrict flight to admin claims or other player claims, but not in unclaimed areas

 Features:

 - Choose where players can fly by setting permissions: